BaconCatBug/Magic-Set-Editor-Export-Corner-Cleaner/README.md

 ---

-To compile yourself, install Python 3, then do the following in a console:
+To compile yourself, install Python 3, install Pillow, then do the following in a console:

 pip install pyinstaller